 - At the beginning of the certification process not all criteria have yet to be met completely.
 However, the vineyard is already required to achieve a high level in all fields of sustainability.
 As a next step, the development towards sustainable management is prioritized.
 For that, common measures are defined for reaching the specific goals of the vineyard.

 “The annual update of the certification depends on the implementation of the proposals for improvement.
 This way, FAIR'N GREEN makes an important contemporary contribution to securing the future of the German viticulture, the development of a sustainable, ecologically responsible wine culture.”
 Reinhard Löwenstein

 The following overview presents the sub categories within each of the four main fields and is intended to give you an impression of the details and scope of the sustainability label „FAIR'N GREEN“.

-For further questions, please fo not hesitate to contact us or send us an email.
+For further questions, please do not hesitate to contacting us or send us an email.
 Get in touch with FAIR and GREEN e.V.

-In the field “ecological sustainability”, FAIR and GREEN assesses the resource and environmentally friendly use of the natural basis of the production.
-This includes environmental accounting and the assessment of the carbon footprint.
+In the field “ecological sustainability”, FAIR'N GREEN assesses the resource-efficiency of the production.
+This includes environmental accounting and the assessment of the direct carbon footprint.
 By doing so, potentials for improvement with regard to CO2 emissions and use of energy and other resources are revealed so that measures for reduction can be induced.
 Important goals of measures in the field of ecological sustainability are: systematically reducing the input of artificial substances into ecosystems and developing awareness for energy and resource fluxes.